bmyerz/pogil-for-computer-organization/index.md

 ## Acknowledgement

 * Funding for this project was generously provided by an [ACM Special Projects Award](https://sigcse.org/sigcse/programs/special/awards).
+Read the [project final report](SP-report-2017-myers.pdf).
 * These activities are based on an instruction strategy called Process-oriented Guided Inquiry Learning (POGIL).
 They are not endorsed by the POGIL Project.

 # More information